ZiyoumaSchool/todoappgo/ROADMAP.md

 - [] Change name of some components - Almost Ok
 - [] Add a button submit for adding a new task - Almost Ok
 - [] Add the section AddNewTask that includes the input text and the submit Button - Almost Ok
-- [] Create the page that includes the above sections with the tasklist section
+- [] Create the page that includes the above sections with the tasklist section - Almost OK
 - [] Add a new task to the taskList by pressing "ENTER" or clicking on "Add" button
 - [] Show the TaskList updated